 Ear Cleaner: We recommend getting Ear Care Formula and cleaning out your dogs ears about once a week to help prevent ear infections.
 We do this as a part of our routine with our dogs to keep their ears staying healthy.

 Stay and Wash: This is something we have found so helpful in washing our dogs.
-Even the ones who like baths like to hang their head over the side of the tub and it helps keep water in and not all over the floor:) We bought this from Jeffers.com
+Even the ones who like baths like to hang their head over the side of the tub and it helps keep water in and not all over the floor:) This is something we use every single bath time.

 How big is my puppy going to get?

 ~If it is a male the average puppy is going to be 65-85lbs with some getting in the 90-100lb range.

 ~If it is a female the average puppy is going to be 65-75lbs.